tarwn/lessthandot-hugo/blogs/content/posts/2010-12-23-2010-a-year-in-stats-browsers-smartphone.md

 <img src="/wp-content/uploads/blogs/WebDev/IE.png" alt="" title="" width="592" height="297" />

 Internet Explorer 6 is slowly going to below 5% share, IE8 is the most used browser with almost 70% share.
-I tried IE 9 a couple of times, I like the speed and the other improvements it has but it won&#8217;t be enough to make me switch from Chrome
+I tried IE 9 a couple of times, I like the speed and the other improvements it has but it won't be enough to make me switch from Chrome

 Below are the numbers that were used to generate the chart.